apify/apify-docs/sources/academy/webscraping/scraping_basics_python/11_scraping_variants.md

 ]
 ```

-However, some products with variants will have the `price` field set.
-That's because the shop sells all these variants for the same price, so the product listing displays the price as a fixed amount:
+Perhaps surprisingly, some products with variants will have the price field set.
+That's because the shop sells all variants of the product for the same price, so the product listing shows the price as a fixed amount, like _$74.95_, instead of _from $74.95_.

 <!-- eslint-skip -->
 ```json title=products.json